-Subaru Legacy years to avoid — most common problems
+Best and worst Subaru Legacy years — which to avoid

 Most common Subaru Legacy problems

 Having in mind how long the Subaru Legacy was in production, this model doesn’t have that many problematic model years.
-However, some problems are more serious than others and may cause expensive repairs that you’ll surely wish to avoid.
+However, some common problems based on driver experiences are more serious than others and may cause expensive repairs that you’ll surely wish to avoid.

 While the transmission issues that Subaru Legacy had as a model were rarely fatal for the transmission, they were present in several generations of the model.
 Some of the most notable transmission malfunctions include problems with the 6-speed manual transmission gear lubrication.